guptag22/uic-cs512-assignment2/README.txt

 ```

 ###(d)
 The code for part (b) and (c) is device-agnostic, so it should run fine on CPU and GPU machines.
+All our plots were made using `plot.py`.
 Please see the report for wallclock time analysis.

 ## Q5